marcouderzo/CSDemoParser/Worklog.md

 ```

-While testing, we noticed that some chosen events never came up, and some ditched ones did instead.
+While testing, we noticed that some chosen events never got logged, and some discarded ones did instead.
 We compared the event list with various demos, and we figured out that event IDs were not the same at all!
 Some of them were offset by two indexes, others were also missing.
-(We are still testing)
+We are still testing why it's happening, but in the meantime we came up with a different solution.

-Therefore, for consistency purposes, we decided to use the event's pDescriptor and check for the event name instead.
+Therefore, for consistency purposes, we decided to use the event's `pDescriptor` and check for the event name instead.
+Indeed, we don't really need the `CSVCMsg_GameEvent &msg` message anyways, if not to check the id of the events.

 Let's look at the function in detail:

-We start checking if it's a player_death event, as it is handled differently.
+We start checking if it's a `player_death` event, as it is handled differently.
+If that's the case, we prepare to handle it later.

+Then we basically check the descriptor's name for the events we are interested in.
+If that's not an event we care about, we return.
+As you can see, the logic behind it is the same as before, but without the danger of IDs inconsistency.

+Note that the grenade_thrown event is never triggered, not in our parser, nor in the original one.
+Strangely enough, it is present in the descriptors, but it is missing from this [list](http://wiki.sourcepython.com/developing/events/csgo.html) we used for double-checking.

 ```
 void ParseGameEvent( const CSVCMsg_GameEvent &msg, const CSVCMsg_GameEventList::descriptor_t *pDescriptor )